 - This will not preclude residents addressing Council for the first time on a matter that has previously been the subject of a public forum presentation, question or statement albeit that they intend to raise issues that were previously raised in the public forum.

-- The Chairperson and Council staff shall not be obliged to provide a response to the speaker’s statement.
+- The Mayor and/or Council staff are not obliged to provide a response to the speaker’s statement.

 Replies to Speakers